Why Learn Freelancing?

 You'll find Learn Freelancing's new Proofreading and Editing Course offers you superb quality, and the best value.

-There's a School of Yoga, just one example, that also markets proofreading and editing courses, how to write for TV and radio, how to write short stories.
-This is just one example.
+There's a School of Yoga, for example, that also markets proofreading and editing courses, how to write for TV and radio, and how to write short stories!
 They should stick to yoga!
-There's another company that once specialised in selling courses on 'how to get a flat stomach in 7 days'.
-All these companies want about £200-£350 for their 'courses', and they are not even experts in their fields.
+Another company formerly specialised in selling courses on 'how to get a flat stomach in 7 days'.
+Most of these companies want about £200-£350 for their 'courses', and the 'hard-sell' is often hidden in slick packaging.

 Check out (change of subject) this interesting article on spelling from The Times.